sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Open a Terminal or Command Prompt - we will be using Command Prompt for this tutorial._

 1. Before installing, let’s check the current Long Term Support (LTS), version of Node.js on the [official Node.js website](https://nodejs.org/en).
-As of now, the LTS version is 20.11.0.
+As of now, the LTS version is `20.11.0`.
-2. Back in the Command Prompt, type **"NVM install 20.11.0"** to start downloading that version of Node.js from the official website.
+2. Back in the Command Prompt, type `nvm install 20.11.0` to start downloading that version of Node.js from the official website.
 We will also install npm, the package manager for Node.js.
-3. After installation, open Command Prompt and type **"nvm use 20.11.0"** to use the installed version.
+3. After installation, open Command Prompt and type `nvm use 20.11.0` to use the installed version.
 Make sure you have admin privileges for setup.

 And that’s it!
 Node.js is now installed on our computer.